FascodeNet/alterlinux-i3-manager/README.md

-# alterlinux-i3-theme-settingmanager
+# alterlinux-i3-manager
-Theme setting manager for Alter Linux i3 edition
+A i3 setting manager for Alter Linux

 ---